Birth name: Mavis Staples

 Staples’ 1969 self-titled debut solo album was co-produced by Steve Cropper of Booker T. & the MGs and Al Bell, president of the legendary Memphis-based record label, Stax.
 Since then she has produced fourteen studio albums on a variety of labels.
 In the 1980s and 90s she released two albums written and produced by Prince and issued on his Paisley Park label.
 In 1996, she collaborated with Blues musician Lucky Peterson on a Mahalia Jackson tribute album – Staples considered the revered Gospel singer to be a profound influence.

 Since 2000, Staples’ career has soared even higher.
 Her last six albums have been issued by the independent label ANTI- to much critical acclaim and commercial success.
 Those albums have been produced by an esteemed list of collaborators, including musician Ry Cooder, fellow-Chicagoan and Wilco leader Jeff Tweedy, indie artist M. Ward, and, most recently, songwriter and multi-instrumentalist Ben Harper.
 2010’s You Are Not Alone won the Grammy Award for Best Americana album.
+She provided vocals to the track “Let Me Out” by the “virtual” band Gorillaz in 2017.
 In addition to her renewed success with recordings, Staples has established a robust touring schedule and recently hosted a series of all-star shows where she performed in celebration of her 80th birthday.